Rollins Pass Road Status

 When this transitional season is shown as “active,” travel on Rollins Pass is more difficult than it appears.
 What feels simple in July or August can, by late September or mid-October, become unpredictable and icy as shorter days, colder nights, and freeze–thaw cycles take hold—reducing traction and requiring slower speeds, greater awareness, and more capable equipment.
 As temperatures fall, even light snowstorms begin to accumulate instead of melting away, adding to the challenges of reaching higher elevations.
 Regardless of age, experience, or vehicle, travel during this period is often difficult—and at times, impossible.

-Up Next: Winter/Spring Season—typically late November or early December through early/mid-April each year
+Later This Year: Winter/Spring Season—typically late November or early December through late March or early/mid-April each year

 Rollins Pass Road Status (Corona Pass Road Status) | Winter/Spring Commentary: